 After this, we will predict the confusion matrix and then calculate the accuracy using the table function:

-Learn Data Science from experts, click here to more in this Data Science Training in New york!
+To learn Data Science from experts, click here Data Science Training in New York!

 It combines multiple models together to get the final output or, to be more precise, it combines multiple decision trees together to get the final output.
 So, decision trees are the building blocks of the random forest model.